GarimaC-git/finance-backend/README.md

 - Passwords are encrypted using BCrypt
 - New users are active by default
-- Financial record types are INCOME or EXPENSE
+- Record types are INCOME or EXPENSE
-- Basic Auth is used for simplicity
 - All dates follow YYYY-MM-DD format

 ---